 Your Tokens page is where you can manage access tokens for your Mapbox account.
 To access the Tokens page, log into your account and navigate to account.mapbox.com/tokens.

 Your account will always contain a default public access token, referred to as your default public token.
 When you're logged into your account, this token will automatically be embedded in example code on Mapbox.com, like this:

 Your default public access token contains all public scopes (read more about public scopes below).

 If you refresh and delete this token, another one will be automatically generated.
 You cannot add secret scopes or URL restrictions to your default public access token

-Access tokens can be created, deleted, and managed on your Access Tokens page.
-Note that deleting a token is an action that cannot be reversed - token deletion is permanent.
-Deleted tokens or the timestamp corresponding to their deletion are not available on the Access Tokes page.
+Access tokens can be created, deleted, and updated on your Access Tokens page.
+Deleting a token is an action that cannot be reversed - token deletion is permanent.
+Deleted tokens or the timestamp corresponding to their deletion are not available on the Access Tokens page.

 To create a new access token:

 - Click Create a token and give your new token a name to help you remember its purpose.
 A token's name is saved as the token's

 - Specify scopes, using the principle of least privilege to only include scopes your token needs.
 To protect your account and your data, do not grant more scopes than necessary to each token.